 Ethical purchasing involves purchasing food that supports local farmers and minimises the need to transport food over long distances.
-It also involves purchasing products that have recognised independent, third party certifications that demonstrate a company’s commitment to social and environmental responsibility.
+It also involves purchasing products that have recognised independent, third-party certifications that demonstrate a company’s commitment to social and environmental responsibility.
 These certifications include MSC (Marine Stewardship Council), Free Trade, Organic, and FSC (Forestry Stewardship Council).

 - Ethical Investment - Ethical investment relates to investing funds in organisations that act in a socially and environmentally responsible manner.
 Many companies, including banks and superannuation funds have strong commitments to social and environmental sustainability, whereas many others do not.
-For more information visit Market Forces website.
+For more information visit the Market Forces website.

 - Collaborative Consumption is the term used to describe people sharing, borrowing, renting, swapping and trading items instead of purchasing them, thus not depleting resources unnecessarily.

-Sustainable actions by individuals include: supporting local farmers, purchasing locally made goods, buying organic produce, growing food, purchasing second hand items and avoiding products with excess packaging.
+Sustainable actions by individuals include: supporting local farmers, purchasing locally made goods, buying organic produce, growing food, purchasing second-hand items and avoiding products with excess packaging.
 Avoid companies with a negative track record, be a conscious consumer, invest ethically.